weaveworks/service/README.md

 1. Make and merge changes following a normal PR workflow.
 1. Produce up-to-date Docker image(s) on your local VM: `./build.sh`
-1. Login to Quay with `docker login quay.io`
+1. Login to Quay with `docker login quay.io`.
 This only needs to be done once.
    If you don't have access to Quay ask a fellow scopet to grant it.
-   If you already have access to Quay and are unsure about what credentials to type, go to  https://quay.io/tutorial/
+If you already have access to Quay and are unsure about what credentials to type, go to https://quay.io/tutorial/.
+(You will need to set up a Quay password.)
 1. Push the image(s) to the relevant hosts: `./push.sh -dev servicename`
-1. Connect to the environment: `./connect.sh -dev`
+1. Connect to the environment: `./connect.sh -dev`.
+You don't need to export anything; the deploy script takes care of that.
 1. Deploy to the environment: `./deploy.sh -dev`
 1. Commit and push the new .tfstate to master!